johannschopplich/unlazy/docs/guide/usage.md

 Set `data-sizes="auto"` to automatically calculate the `sizes` attribute when using `data-srcset`.
 :::

-4. In your JavaScript file, import the `lazyLoad` function from the library and call it:
+4. In your frontend code, import the `lazyLoad` function from the library and call it:

 ```ts
 import { lazyLoad } from 'unlazy'